bookercodes/pusher-chatkit-tut/README.md

 export default App
 ```

-The `UsernameForm` component probably looks familiar to you, it's a [React Form with a controlled component](https://reactjs.org/docs/forms.html).

-There isn't a whole lot to the `App` container either.
-We render the `UsernameForm` and, when the `onSubmit` event happens, send the username to the `/users` route, where a Chatkit user is created.
+Starting from the top,

+* First, we import the `UsernameForm` component.
+It probably looks familiar to you because it uses a common React pattern called controlled components.
+You can read more abiut controlled components [here](https://reactjs.org/docs/forms.html)
+* In the `render` function we - you guessed it - _render_ the `UsernameForm` and hook up the `onUsernameSubmitted` event handler
+* When `onUsernameSubmitted` is called we send the `username` to the `/users` route we defined earlier.
 If the request is successful, we update `this.state.username` so we can reference it later; otherwise, we `conosle.error` the error.

 ## Step 5.
 Rendering the ChatScreen